HealthInnovationEast/PSC_QART_legacy_process/README.md

 -   *config_sharepoint_location.R* - Creates 3 important variables (`site_url`, `chosenlib`, and `base_url`) which will be used in other scripts to navigate around SharePoint.
 Once a SharePoint location has been selected, these variables should not be changed.

 -   *active_organisation_check.R* - A simplified version of *retroactive_legacy_status.R.* This script will account for upcoming (as opposed to previous) organisation changes by looking at the trusts present in the ?previous quarter.
-It will make use of the [ODS API](https://digital.nhs.uk/developer/api-catalogue/organisation-data-service-ord) and will output a new `psc_lookup.csv`.
+It will make use of the [ODS API](https://digital.nhs.uk/developer/api-catalogue/organisation-data-service-ord) and will output a new `psc_icb_trust_lookup.csv`.

--   *create_empty_templates.R* - Creates excel templates with organisation and ICB names for each PSC, using `psc_lookup.csv` and `preferred_template.xlsx`.
+-   *create_empty_templates.R* - Creates excel templates with organisation and ICB names for each PSC, using `psc_icb_trust_lookup.csv` and `preferred_template.xlsx`.
 Templates are uploaded to the corresponding PSC SharePoint folders generated when *setup_site_folders.R* was first run.

 -   *read_qart_submissions.R* - Goes through every PSC folder, identifies the submitted data (i.e., file name ending in 'returned'), and extracts the MatNeo qart data.
 Output of this script is a collated data file with data for all trusts in all PSC's, which will be appended to the cleansed data.